zotero/citeproc-js-server/README.md

 The POST data JSON object can have these members:

 * items - either an array or a hash of items
+* itemIDs - an array of identifiers of those items to convert.
+If this is not given, the default is to convert all of the items.